 You can’t change what happened to you.
 It is part of your history, but it does not have to define who you are.
-You are only responsible for your part, and that is the forgiveness part.

 It sets the other person free to come to you on their own, but, more importantly, it sets you free to boldly move forward.

 Forgiveness means you have given up the right to being the judge and jury.
 You are choosing to let it go.
 This is the true strength of a person.
 It is worth doing.

-My hope for you today is that you will be the parent who not only forgives, but readily admits your faults, and works on changing.
+My hope for you today is that you will be the parent who not only forgives but readily admits your faults and works on changing.